17-year-old shot Wednesday; follows shooting on Southwest Side

-A 17-year-old arrived at a Madison hospital with gunshot wounds Wednesday afternoon, apparently in connection to a shooting on the city's Southwest Side, Madison police said.
+A 17-year-old arrived at a Madison hospital with a gunshot wound Wednesday afternoon, apparently in connection to a shooting on the city's Southwest Side, Madison police said.

 Officers were called to the area of Freeport and Reetz roads around 1:20 p.m. after witnesses reported seeing someone shooting out of their sunroof at another car, according to police.